lvwrence/ambient/readme.md

-# example menubar app
+# ambient

-## instructions

-- run `npm install`
-- run `npm run build` to make Example.app
-- run `npm start` to run app from CLI without building Example.app
+a menubar app built with electron to help you be more productive.